 It gave the bird approximation of a shrug, tilting its head and unfurling its wings slightly.
 "I feel a bond with you.
 I have waited, unfulfilled for years, until something lead me here."

 Harry scowled, sensing Death's hand.
-"That didn't happen to be in a breadcrumb trail of carrion, I hope?"
+"That didn't happen to be in a breadcrumb trail of carrion, I suppose?"

-Harry yelped as the crow swiftly launch itself off the rooftop and floated down.
-He couldn't see much; just a quickly approaching blur of whirling feathers.
+Harry yelped as the crow swiftly launch itself off the rooftop.
+He couldn't see much; just an alarming blur of quick, whirling feathers.

 The bird landed on his shoulder, with feet surprisingly sharp and a body unexpectedly heavy.
 "No, get away!
 What are you?
 A needy pet?"